New benefits and tax credit rates from 6 April:

 Where a person has made a fresh claim for Income Support and fails to take part without good cause, s/he will be treated as having made no claim.
-Where a person already in receipt of Income Support fails to take part in an interview without good cause, her/his benefit will be reduced by £14.34 weekly until s/he takes part in an interview.
+Where a person already in receipt of Income Support fails to take part in an interview without good cause, her/his benefit will be reduced by £14.48 per week until s/he takes part in an interview.

 This scheme includes the partner of a person claiming.
 A partner is required to take part in a work-focused interview as a condition of the person claiming receiving the full amount of Income Support where:

 · both the person and partner are over eighteen and under the qualifying age for PC; and

 · there is continuous entitlement to Income Support for at least 26 weeks; and

 · this benefit is paid at a higher rate because of the partner.

 A partner who her/himself is claiming one of the following benefits is exempt:

 If a partner fails to take part without good cause, (see 3.2.1) the person claiming will have her/his benefit reduced by £14.48 per week.

 Another scheme, the Pathways to Work scheme, applies to a person claiming Income Support on the basis of incapacity for work or because s/he is appealing a decision that s/he is not incapable of work.